myduyenn218/bootstrap-duallistbox/README.md

 - `removeSelectedLabel`, defaults to `'Remove selected'`, is the label for the "Remove Selected" button.
 - `removeAllLabel`, defaults to `'Remove all'`, is the label for the "Remove All" button.
 - `moveOnSelect`, defaults to `true`, determines whether to move `option`s upon selection.
 This option is forced to `true` on the Android browser.
-- `moveOnDoubleClick`, defaults to `true`, determines whether to move `option`s upon double click.
-This option is not used on the Android browser.
 - `preserveSelectionOnMove`, can be`'all'` (for selecting both moved elements and the already selected ones in the target list) or `'moved'` (for selecting moved elements only); defaults to `false`.
 - `selectedListLabel`, defaults to `false`, can be a `string` specifying the name of the selected list.
 - `nonSelectedListLabel`, defaults to `false`, can be a `string` specifying the name of the non selected list.